Deepen your faith through lifelong learning.

 For more information, contact David Weeks at dweeksbuffalo@gmail.com.

 Passages is designed to meet the needs of people in the later part of their lives.
-The group meets for a brown bag lunch at 12:30 PM in the Oak Room, followed by a 1:15 PM program.
+The group meets for a catered lunch at 12:30 PM in the Oak Room, followed by a 1:15 PM program.
 These programs focus on the physical, spiritual, and intellectual interests of older adults.

 For more information, contact Rev. Katelyn Nutter Dowling at katelynnd@wpcbuffalo.org.